 Following up on my post this morning and last week about

 taxis in NYC and SF, reader Mehdi Hassan posted a

 (CNG) taxis in Bangladesh, where he lives.
 The "taxis" look somewhat different, as the standard taxi in

-Pollution is a serious issue in Dhaka, as the World Health Organization
+Pollution is a serious issue in Dhaka, as the

-15,000 people die in Bangladesh each year because of air pollution.
+estimates at least 15,000 people die in Bangladesh each year because of air pollution.
 If would be worse, but the main form of transportation in Dhaka is non-motorized cycle rickshaw, of which there are at least 320,000.

 , not Blagladesh, but does show a CNG Tuktuk]